teddimagg/K-means-clustering/README.md

 ![image](https://i.gyazo.com/b614dc861731d216c497c39109b7150a.png)

-I manually assigned the unname classes to the correct actual label from the obvious majority for each case (marked green in the confusion table).
+I manually assigned the unnamed classes to the correct actual label from the obvious majority for each case (marked green in the confusion table).

 ## The code
 ### K class